shrijeetdesai/Comparative-Market-Analysis-of-Stocks-and-ETFs/README.md

 ### Data Sources
 The data used in this project was obtained from Yahoo Finance and includes the following stocks and ETFs:

-**Stocks:** Apple (AAPL), Microsoft (MSFT), Alphabet (GOOGL), SPDR S&P 500 (SPY) **ETFs:** SPDR Dow Jones Industrial Average (DIA), iShares Core S&P 500 (IVV), iShares Russell 2000 (IWM), Invesco QQQ Trust (QQQ)
+**Stocks:** Apple (AAPL), Microsoft (MSFT), Alphabet (GOOGL),  Comcast (CMCSA).
+**ETFs:** SPDR Dow Jones Industrial Average (DIA), iShares Core S&P 500 (IVV), iShares Russell 2000 (IWM), Invesco QQQ Trust (QQQ).

 ### Dashboard Features
-The dashboard is structured to provide the following visualizations:
+The dashboard is designed to provide a comprehensive view of various metrics for selected stocks and ETFs.
+It includes the following visualizations:

-**Closing Prices:** Line charts showing the closing prices of selected stocks and ETFs.
+1. **Closing Prices:** Line charts depicting the closing prices of selected stocks (e.g., AAPL, MSFT, GOOGL) and ETFs (e.g., IVV, QQQ, DIA) over time, helping users track price trends and compare performance.

-**Rolling Volatility:** Line charts displaying volatility calculated over 30-day and 200-day rolling windows for both stocks and ETFs.
-**Traded Volume:** Tables presenting the total traded volume for each stock and ETF.
-**Daily Returns:** Line charts showing daily returns for stocks and ETFs.
+2. **Daily Returns:** Line charts showing the daily returns of the selected stocks and ETFs, enabling users to observe the day-to-day percentage changes in value and compare the volatility of different assets.

-**Maximum and Minimum Returns:** Bar charts displaying maximum and minimum returns over a 30-day rolling window.
+3. **Traded Volume:** Bar charts showing the average trading volume for each stock and ETF on a daily basis.
+This visualization highlights liquidity and investor interest in each asset.

+4. **Volatility:** Line charts representing the volatility of different stocks and ETFs over time, based on historical price data.
+This helps users assess the risk associated with each asset by visualizing fluctuations in their returns.

+5. **Maximum and Minimum Monthly Returns:** Tables displaying the highest and lowest returns for each stock and ETF on a monthly basis.
+These tables allow users to quickly see which assets had the best and worst performance each month.

-Each visualization offers insights into the trends and performance of different assets, making it easier to compare their behavior under different market conditions.
+Each visualization provides valuable insights into the trends, volatility, and trading activity of various assets, making it easier to analyze and compare their behavior under different market conditions.

 ### SQL Query Structure
-The data was transformed using a series of SQL queries to calculate daily returns, rolling volatility, and maximum and minimum returns.
+The data was transformed and aggregated using a series of SQL queries to extract relevant metrics for each asset (stocks and ETFs), enabling comparative analysis across different timeframes and indicators.
 Here’s a summary of the query structure:

+1. **Closing Prices:** The query retrieves closing prices for each selected stock (AAPL, MSFT, GOOGL, etc.) and ETF (DIA, IVV, QQQ, etc.) on the same date, allowing for side-by-side comparison across assets.

-**Daily Return:** Calculated using the daily_return column, which reflects the percentage change from the previous day's closing price.
+2. **Daily Return:** Calculated by taking the percentage change from the previous day’s closing price.
+Each asset's daily return is stored in a specific column (e.g., aapl_daily_return), allowing us to observe daily performance fluctuations.

-**Rolling Volatility:** Computed using the stddev function over 7-day, 30-day, and 200-day windows to measure short-, medium-, and long-term volatility.
+3. **Traded Volume:** The total trading volume for each asset is extracted for each date.
+This helps analyze liquidity and investor interest by comparing the average volume of trades across assets.

-**Max/Min Returns:** Calculated over a 30-day rolling window to capture peak performance and downside risk for each asset.
+4. **Maximum and Minimum Returns:** Calculated over a specified time window (e.g., a 30-day rolling period) to identify the highest and lowest returns, providing insights into peak performance and downside risk for each asset.

+This SQL query structure allows for a thorough comparative analysis of stocks and ETFs by aggregating key financial metrics across different timeframes, helping to reveal market trends and volatility under various market conditions.

 ### Technologies Used
 **Apache Superset:** For interactive data visualization.
 **PostgreSQL:** Database to store and query financial data.
 **Yahoo Finance API:** For obtaining historical stock and ETF data.
-**SQL Window Functions:** To calculate rolling statistics and daily returns.